Pinball FX (2023 video game): Development

 The new Pinball FX platform was announced in January 2021, and released on the Epic Games Store in early access on March 31, 2022.
 Development continued until its full release on February 16, 2023, on Xbox One, Xbox Series X/S, PS4, PS5, and the Epic Games Store.
 The platform was released later on Steam on April 13, 2023, and on the Nintendo Switch on July 6, 2023, albeit with a limited roster.
 The Nintendo Switch version also has a hybrid of physics simulations and separate leaderboards.

 Zen Studios' earlier pinball games were programmed using an in-house engine called PinFX.
-Pinball FX was developed using the Unreal Engine 4 game engine.
+Pinball FX was developed using Unreal Engine 4.
 The game features support for HDR, ray tracing, and upscaling, delivering enhanced visual fidelity compared to prior games in the series.
 On all versions of Pinball FX, players can enable portrait mode, allowing the game to be displayed vertically rotated for a more authentic pinball machine experience.

 The game includes a cabinet mode designed for players with custom-built physical pinball cabinets featuring two or three video screens.
 On desktop PCs, this mode also allows users to display a custom backglass image on a second monitor.

 Individual tables typically require about nine months to develop following the initial licensing agreements.
 For recreations of Williams/Bally tables, the originals are often sourced from the Budapest pinball museum, with sales from the Charity pack donated to the museum, and Project Pinball.

 Remastered and Williams tables use a dot matrix display (DMD) with monochrome animations; most newer tables use a LCD type display which on some tables incorporate video clips.

+From April 2026, new tables are no longer released for PlayStation 4 and Xbox One.

 Marketing

 During development and early access, The Pinball Show was hosted monthly on YouTube by Bobby Marsh and Rose Camara, beginning in January 2021.
 The show often featured questions and answers with COO Mel Kirk and a "Let’s Ask Akos" segment with Marketing Manager Akos Györkei.
 Future table hints were often embedded in background details, and the final episode featured a preview of The Addams Family table.

 After the release of Pinball FX, The Pinball Show was transitioned to Pinball Bites, a series of shorter announcement videos, hosted by Akos and Linne (Zen's Community Manager).
 Following Akos's departure in 2024, Linne, now Marketing Manager, was joined by co-host and Community Manager, Balti.
-Linne also streams new tables on the official Twitch channel.
+The community manager also streams new tables on the official Twitch channel.

 Mel Kirk has also given annual interviews on the BlahCade pinball podcast, providing recaps of the year and insights into Zen Studios' plans for Pinball FX and related projects going forward.